-Nurses care for patients with healthcare needs and act as a mediator between patients, their families, and physicians.
+Nurses care for individuals with healthcare needs and act as mediators between patients, patients' families, and physicians.
 More than 3 million registered nurses (RNs) provide medical care across the U.S., making nursing the country's largest healthcare profession.
-Nurses work in a variety of settings including hospitals, doctor's offices, emergency rooms, and homecare settings.
+Nurses work in a variety of settings including hospitals, doctor's offices, emergency rooms, and homecare environments.

-Earning a nursing degree online prepares graduates to work as RNs, nurse midwives, nurse practitioners, nurse educators, nurse anesthetists, clinical nurses, or in a variety of other nursing positions.
-Nursing isn't just an exciting field, it's also one of the fastest-growing professions, according to the Bureau of Labor Statistics (BLS).
+Earning a nursing degree online prepares graduates to work as RNs, nurse midwives, nurse practitioners, nurse educators, nurse anesthetists, or clinical nurses, or in a variety of other nursing positions.
+Nursing isn't just an exciting field -- it's also one of the fastest-growing professions, according to the U.S. Bureau of Labor Statistics (BLS).

 What's the Benefit of Earning Your Online Nursing Degree?

-A nursing degree prepares graduates at all educational levels to work as professional nurses.
-The associate degree trains students in the fundamental principles of nursing, and after graduation, nurses take the National Council Licensure Examination (NCLEX) to become RNs.
-While an RN allows nurses to work in almost any healthcare field, certain specialties -- including becoming a nurse practitioner or a nurse midwife -- require an advanced degree or certification.
+Nursing degrees prepare graduates to work as professional nurses.
+An associate degree trains students in the fundamental principles of nursing, afterwards graduates may take the National Council Licensure Examination (NCLEX) to become RNs.
+RN licensure allows nurses to work in almost any healthcare field, but certain specialties -- such as nurse practitioner and nurse midwife -- require an advanced degree or certification.

-Nursing is a growing field, according to the BLS, which projects that the profession will add more than 435,000 jobs between 2016 and 2026.
-And nursing isn't just in high demand -- it is a fulfilling and challenging career path with multiple options for specialization.
-Nurses interested in working with children, for example, can focus on neonatal care or pediatrics, while other nurses may concentrate on mental health nursing, cancer care, or other medical specialties.
+The BLS projects that the nursing profession will add more than 438,100 jobs between 2016 and 2026.
+This high-demand profession can be a fulfilling and challenging career path and offers multiple specialization options.
+Nurses interested in working with children, for example, can focus on neonatal care or pediatrics, while others may concentrate on mental health nursing, cancer care, or other medical specialties.

 Nurses don't just provide medical care.
 They play a central role in patient communication, provide emotional support, and guide patients and their families through the healthcare system.
-While nursing requires a dedicated personality, prospective nurses can also customize their careers around their own strengths and interests to craft a fulfilling specialty within the broad field of nursing.
+While nursing requires dedication, prospective nurses can also customize their careers around their own strengths and interests to concentrate in a fulfilling specialty within nursing.

 Why Should I Earn a Nursing Degree Online?

-Online nursing programs have several advantages over traditional programs.
-Current nurses can earn an online nursing degree while working full time, accessing course material and completing classwork around their busy schedules.
-Whether earning an RN to BSN online or an RN to MSN online, RNs can advance their careers while working by completing an online nursing program.
+Online nursing programs boast several advantages over traditional programs.
+Current nurses can earn online nursing degrees while working full-time, accessing course materials and completing classwork around their busy schedules.
+Whether earning an RN-to-BSN online or an RN-to-MSN online, RNs can advance their careers while maintaining their jobs.

-Accessibility remains a top advantage of online programs.
-Online nursing programs give students the ability to access lectures and other course materials from anywhere, at any time, which is a major advantage for working nurses who may have limited time and resources.
+Accessibility is the top advantage of online programs.
+Online nursing programs give students the ability to access lectures and other course materials from anywhere, at any time, benefiting working nurses who may have limited time and resources.